shopware5/devdocs/source/99-paper-cuts/index.md

 ## Get involved!

-In the two weeks from Monday the 5th September to Monday the 19th September we would like to fix as many papercut bugs as possible together with our community.
+In the two weeks from Monday the <strong>5th September to Monday the 19th September</strong> we would like to fix as many papercut bugs as possible together with our community.

 ### How to contribute?

 1. Join our IRC channel for direct communication with us and the rest of the community.
-2. Find a papercut that you want to fix from the existing papercuts.
+2. Find a papercut that you want to fix from the <a target="_blank" href="https://issues.shopware.com/99-paper-cuts">existing papercuts</a>.
+    -  When you start working please write a comment like "Working on it" into the ticket.
 3. Create a Pull Request on [Github](https://github.com/shopware/shopware).
+    - The pull request must be based on the `99-papercuts` branch
+    - Prefix the Pull Request Title with `[Papercut]` like this: `[Papercut] Fix spelling of newsletter`
+    - The commit message must be formatted with the Issue number like this: `SW-9999 - Fix spelling of newsletter`
+4. Our team will review and test your code, please watch out for feedback in the pull request
+5. If the code is sucessfully reviewed and tested it will be merged into the `99-papercuts` branch
+6. `GOTO 2.`

 ## How to submit a Papercut